x7l7j8cc/ksigpatch-updater/README.md

-# Sigpatch-Updater
+# Kosmos Sigpatch-Updater
+Original App by [ITotalJustice](https://github.com/ITotalJustice), ive only done some modification to Kosmos Only Users.

-This is a updater for you sigpatches!
+This is an updater for your Kosmos sigpatches!
 Currently it has the option to:

-* Download patches needed for Atmosphere
+* Download Mini patches for ES/FS Only

-* Download patches needed for Hekate / Kosmos
+* Download Full patches for Tinfoil Support

 ![Img](images/2020041718070200-DB1426D1DFD034027CECDE9C2DD914B8.jpg)